 Our future capital requirements will depend on many factors, including, but not limited to, funding our planned production capacity expansions and general working capital.
-We believe the proceeds from the Business Combination and bank borrowings will be sufficient to cover our planned expansions totaling 4GWh and our general working capital needs.
+We believe the proceeds from the bank borrowings and other third-party debt funding will be sufficient to cover the remaining payment of our planned expansions totaling 4GWh and our general working capital needs.
 In addition, we may in the future enter into arrangements to further increase our production capacity or seek to acquire or invest in complementary businesses or technologies.
 We may need to seek additional equity or debt financing in order to meet these future capital requirements.
 If we are unable to raise additional capital when desired, or on terms that are acceptable to us, our business, financial condition and results of operations could be adversely affected.